CURRENT FIRE restrictions

-Effective from noon Pacific Daylight Time on Thursday, May 18, 2023, most open burning activities will be prohibited throughout the Coastal Fire Centre’s jurisdiction.
-This prohibition is being enacted to help reduce wildfire risk and protect public safety.
+Effective at 12:00 p.m. (noon) PDT on Friday, May 30, 2025, most open burning activities will be prohibited throughout the Coastal Fire Centre’s jurisdiction, with exceptions for Haida Gwaii.
+This prohibition is being enacted to help reduce human-caused wildfires and for public safety.

-Category 2 and Category 3 open fires will be prohibited throughout the Coastal Fire Centre's jurisdiction, with the exception of Haida Gwaii.
-This prohibition will be in place until October 31, 2023, or until the order is rescinded.
+Category 2 and Category 3 open fires will be prohibited throughout the Coastal Fire Centre's jurisdiction.
+This prohibition will be in place until October 31, 2025, or until the order is rescinded.

 Also prohibited are the activities listed below (Wildfire Act, Section 12):